RuterNo/ruterno.github.io/docs/packages.md

 ## Placement of Files

 Currently the two zip files are organized internally slightly differently, and this affects how they need to be handled.
-The destination in the manifest refers to where the given file must be unipped into.
+The destination in the manifest refers to where the working directory must be when the file is unzipped.

 The packages should end up deployed in a structure like this: